esraaeleraky/Olist-E-Commerce-Analysis-ITI-Graduation-Project/README.md

 ## 👥 Team Members

-Project developed collaboratively by a team of ITI trainees under supervision and mentoring:
+Project developed collaboratively by a team of ITI trainees:

 - Amal Ali
 - Esraa Eleraky